m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 <br />
 <br />

-# Auto replays purge script
+# Auto replays purge script (optional, recommended)
 If you don't want to manually delete replays when there's too many of them, you can setup a script that will be run daily using cron.
 The following should be done as the steam user.

 ## Create the script